roa-2022/Story-Map/README.md

 ## User Stories

 ### MMVP

-* As a user, I would like to be able view the home page, with a clear understanding of what the site is, and what i can expect from the experience
+* As a visitor, I would like to be able view the home page, with a clear understanding of what the site is, and what i can expect from the experience
-* As a user, I would like to view a list of collected stories
+* As a visitor, I would like to view a list of collected stories
-* As a user, from the list of collected stories, I would like to select and view a single story
+* As a visitor, from the list of collected stories, I would like to select and view a single story
-* As a user, I would like to filter stories by region
+* As a visitor, I would like to filter stories by region
-* As a user, I would like to add a story to the collection (no authentication yet)
+* As a visitor, I would like to add a story to the collection (no authentication yet)

 ### MVP
+( add user & admin priviledges)

 * As a user, I would like to choose whether I view the collection of stories from a list, or from a map [can we word this so it’s like….
 I want to be able to do either?
 Or that I can do both?]
 * As a user, when I view the map, I want to be able to click on pins to view a list of stories from regions surrounding the pin
 * I want to be able to click a pin on the map to view the entire story